10 ways to pay off student loans fast

 A student loan refinance can reduce your interest rate or lower your monthly payments, helping you save money or otherwise make your debt more affordable.

-When you refinance, you take out a new private loan (ideally with a lower rate or more desirable terms) and use that money to pay off your existing education debt.
+When you refinance, you take out a new private student loan (ideally with a lower rate or more desirable terms) and use that money to pay off your existing education debt.
 You typically need good-to-excellent credit and consistent income to qualify, but adding a cosigner to your application could help if you aren't eligible on your own.

 Related: Should I refinance my student loans?